 Best Practices when Using Search Ads

-The real power of the flexibility of responsive ads comes from having multiple keywords and add combinations that can effectively match up with search terms used by customers.
+The flexibility power of responsive ads comes from having multiple keywords and combinations to match up with customers’ search terms.
 This will help to add relevance to the search and it will always reach a greater number of customers.
-When responsive search ads are being created, it’s a good idea to add as many unique headlines as possible, so as to increase the total number of potential ad combinations, thereby improving the performance of your campaign.
-It will be possible to add as many as four descriptions and 15 headlines when creating your search ads, and as many as three headlines and two descriptions can be displayed at one time.
+When responsive search ads are being created, it’s a good idea to add as many unique headlines as possible.
+This will increase the total number of potential ad combinations, thereby improving the performance of your campaign.
+It’s possible to add four descriptions and 15 headlines when creating your search ads.
+Ads can display at least three headlines and two descriptions at one time.
 On mobile devices, it is generally necessary to reduce that, and show just two headlines and one description.

 This popular content should be sourced from your existing text ads, which have already proven to be successful.
-The headlines and descriptions from these expanded text ads should be incorporated into your new headlines and descriptions for responsive search ads.
-This will allow you to develop more combinations and to use more keywords that have already demonstrated considerable success in previous marketing campaigns.
+You should incorporate the headlines and descriptions from these expanded text ads into your new headlines and descriptions.
+This will allow you to develop more combinations and use keywords already proven successful in previous marketing campaigns.

 By pinning your descriptions and headlines to specific locations, you’ll be able to control exactly where they appear.
-By default, responsive ads will be displayed in any order, so in order to control the positions of text in the ad, you should pin your descriptions and headlines to specific positions.
-This kind of pinning is an entirely new concept introduced by Google in tandem with the responsive ads.
+Responsive ads will be displayed in any order, you should pin your descriptions and headlines to specific positions.
+This kind of pinning is an entirely new concept introduced by Google in tandem with responsive ads.
 However, Google does not recommend pinning for most advertisers, because it will have the effect of limiting the number of ad combinations that can be used to match up with customer search terms, and it can also have an effect on the performance of an ad.

 That’s why this pinning feature should be used very sparingly, because by controlling where your headlines and descriptions appear, you may be limiting your ad reach.
 If you pin too many headlines and descriptions to specific positions, the advantage of using this kind of flexible ad format will be negated to some degree.
 If you want the text to appear in every ad, make sure it’s added in Headline Position 1, Headline Position 2, or Description Position 1, and make sure it gets pinned right there so it will always show an ad.

 It’s also possible to pin descriptions and headlines such as special offers or disclaimers.
-In order to pin an asset, what you have to do is hover to the right of any description or headline when you’re setting up the ad, and then click on the pin icon which is displayed.
-Then it’s just a simple matter of selecting the position where you want the description or the headline to show up in the ad.
+In order to pin an asset, hover to the right of any description or headline when setting up the ad.
+Then click on the displayed pin icon, and after that, it’s just a simple matter of selecting the position where you want the description or the headline to show up in the ad.